pablosmedina/ckite/README.md

 ## Status

 CKite covers all the major topics of Raft including leader election, log replication, log compaction and cluster membership changes.
-Checkout the latest __Release 0.1.3__ from Sonatype following the instructions detailed below to start playing with it.
+Checkout the latest __Release 0.1.3__ following the instructions detailed below to start playing with it.
 Performance tests will be included soon.